 Wednesday, September 20, 2023Does the Constitution Prevent Trump from Running for President in 2024?
 CT Public / The Wheelhouse

 A Q&A with Professor Zachary Liscow on Corporate Tax Rates

-In a new paper, Associate Professor of Law Zachary Liscow ’15 and coauthor Edward G. Fox argue in favor of higher corporate taxes, which would close the deficit, fund social programs, and reduce inequality.
+In April, the Biden administration announced a plan to overhaul the corporate tax code, putting the issue near the top of the national conversation.
+Increasing tax rates on corporations from 21 percent to 28 percent would fund economic priorities like infrastructure, according to the White House.
+A paper by Associate Professor of Law Zachary Liscow ’15 and coauthor Edward G. Fox argues that higher corporate taxes would close the deficit, fund social programs, and reduce inequality.
 Liscow explained the political and policy challenges ahead, and how the current pandemic and recession influence the urgency of corporate tax reform.

 Q: In your paper, you note that while conventional wisdom holds that we should lower taxes on corporations because of international competition, two recent changes militate in favor of higher corporate rates.
 Can you explain what those changes are?

 A: First, changes in the structure of the corporate tax have meant that a given amount of tax raised causes less harm to the economy.
 Think of your own taxes.
 There are at least two important features of those taxes.
 The first is the tax rate: the share of taxable income on which you pay taxes.
 The second is how you measure taxable income in the first place.
 One key aspect of the measurement of taxable income is deductions.
 Businesses deduct lots of expenses too: For example, when they pay someone’s wages, they can typically deduct those wages from their taxable income.